 Making Homemade Lip Balm the Easy Way

 Want to try your hand at making your own lip balm?

 Just buy a kit for making homemade lip balm.
 A kit makes the process of making your own homemade, safe and natural lip balm easy and fun.

-Buy any of these kits, and with one purchase you’ll get all the ingredients you need, along with detailed instructions.
+Here is the kit that I recommend, with one purchase you’ll get all the ingredients you need, along with detailed instructions.

 Making Homemade Lip Balm From Scratch

 Do you prefer the challenge of making your lip balm from scratch instead of from a kit?
 Then here’s a simple recipe for you that requires only a few ingredients: